EduardoZepeda/coffee-bytes-hugo/content/posts/mis-errores-de-seo-tecnico-y-como-los-optimice/index.en.md

 A few years ago, I migrated my website a couple of times, first from Wordpress to Frontity (A wordpress framework in React) and then from Frontity to a [Digital Ocean Hugo App](/en/digital-ocean-analysis-and-my-experience-as-a-user/).
 I don't regret my decision at all, but I made a few mistakes regarding SEO that you can probably avoid if you take into account what I'm about to tell you.

-## Why should I care about SEO in web development?
+## Why should I care about SEO if I'm a web developer?

 SEO is the factor that determines whether a website appears first in the search results of a search engine (almost always Google) or whether it is buried in the last positions, receiving little or no traffic and condemning the business it represents to bankruptcy, or if it is a personal project, to oblivion.

 And I'm not talking about subtle differences, I'm talking about abysmal differences.

-At the risk of sounding redundant, I will repeat it again: the traffic of a web site is much more important than the efficiency, the aspect or the language or framework with which it is made, yes, even if you write it in C++ or directly in assembler.
+At the risk of sounding redundant, I will repeat it again: the traffic of a web site is much more important than the efficiency, the language or framework with which it is made, yes, even if you wrote it in C++ or directly in assembler.

 ![Aves exoticas is a perfect example of a web site with good seo but awful UI](images/aves-exoticas-org-bad-ui-good-seo.jpg "Aves exoticas is the perfect example of a website visually not so attractive, but with an impeccable SEO that positions it in the first position on google.")